 The encouragement to pursue interests both personal and academic is positively effecting Rebecca Lapp.

 International transfer Paul Gerald Zurbano chose Elmhurst because of the scholarship offers he earned.

-Taking advantage of Direct Connect and the freshman First-Year Seminar, Jamine Bills hit the ground running.
+Taking advantage of Direct Connect and the First-Year Seminar, Jasmine Bills hit the ground running.

 Chrissy Croft found in Elmhurst a community where her faith could be a part of her work in social activism.

 Finding her footing with the Black Student Union, Endya Clark is active with SGA, athletics and study abroad.